-The core functionality of the DS18S20-PAR is its direct-to-digital temperature sensor.
-The temperature sensor output has 9-bit resolution, which corresponds to 0.5° C steps.
-The DS18S20-PAR powers-up in a low-power idle state; to initiate a temperature measurement and A-to-D conversion, the master must issue a Convert T [44h] command.
-Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS18S20-PAR returns to its idle state.
-The DS18S20-PAR output data is calibrated in degrees centigrade; for Fahrenheit applications, a lookup table or conversion routine must be used.
+The DS1822-PAR powers-up in a low-power idle state; to initiate a temperature measurement and A-to-D conversion, the master must issue a Convert T [44h] command.
+Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS1822-PAR returns to its idle state.
+The DS1822-PAR output data is calibrated in degrees centigrade; for Fahrenheit applications, a lookup table or conversion routine must be used.
 The temperature data is stored as a 16-bit sign-extended two's complement number in the temperature register (see Figure 3).
 The sign bits (S) indicate if the temperature is positive or negative: for positive numbers S = 0 and for negative numbers S = 1.
-Table 2 gives examples of digital output data and the corresponding temperature reading.
+If the DS1822-PAR is configured for 12-bit resolution, all bits in the temperature register will contain valid data.
+For 11-bit resolution, bit 0 is undefined.
+For 10-bit resolution, bits 1 and 0 are undefined, and for 9-bit resolution bits 2, 1 and 0 are undefined.
+Table 2 gives examples of digital output data and the corresponding temperature reading for 12-bit resolution conversions.